TAbdiukov/CISSP-mnemonics/README.md

 ### Devops

-* (Non-)Regression testing - Is there regression after the last change?
+* Regression testing - Is there regression after the last change?

 ### Network access